 In the past at Johnson & Johnson—and this is how it still is at other companies—individual requests are reviewed and approved by company employees.

-To help review such requests in the most equitable, fair and thoughtful way possible, Johnson & Johnson partnered with the New York University School of Medicine's Division of Medical Ethics in 2015 to create the Compassionate Use Advisory Committee, or "CompAC."
+To help review such requests in the most equitable, fair and thoughtful way possible, Johnson & Johnson partnered with the NYU School of Medicine's Division of Medical Ethics in 2015 to create the Compassionate Use Advisory Committee, or "CompAC."

-It's a first-of-its-kind, external committee comprised of medical ethicists, physicians and patient advocates that provide Johnson & Johnson with a recommendation for each request.
+It's a first-of-its-kind, external committee composed of medical ethicists, physicians and patient advocates who provide Johnson & Johnson with a recommendation for each request.
 The committee is also blinded, so it doesn't know the patient's country of origin, race, religion or economic status.

 What happens now is that a patient's physician submits a request for a drug made by our company by either calling a number or visiting our website.
 That request then gets funneled to the medical team working on the drug to make sure there are no contraindications, or reasons why it would be dangerous for that particular patient to try it.

 The request also goes to the CompAC, which does a complete review of the patient's application and medical condition.
 After an extremely thorough analysis, keeping our ethical principles front and center, the CompAC makes a recommendation as to whether the request should be approved or denied.

 Johnson & Johnson gets the final say, but so far, we have followed 100% of the committee's recommendations, which has led to more than 60 patients receiving access to one of our cancer treatments that has since been granted FDA approval.